wormhole-foundation/wormhole-docs/learn/messaging/gateway.md

 Required fees:

-- **Source Chain Gas** - users must cover gas fees on the source chain, such as Ethereum, to initiate transfers
+- **Source chain gas** - users must cover gas fees on the source chain, such as Ethereum, to initiate transfers
-- **Relayer Fee (Source Chain to Gateway)** - there is currently no cost for processing Wormhole messages from the source chain to the Gateway, although this may change in the future
+- **Relayer fee (Source chain to Gateway)** - there is currently no cost for processing Wormhole messages from the source chain to the Gateway, although this may change in the future
-- **Destination Chain Gas (Non-Cosmos)** - for non-Cosmos destination chains, gas fees must be paid by the relayer or the user in cases of manual redemption
+- **Destination chain gas (Non-Cosmos)** - for non-Cosmos destination chains, gas fees must be paid by the relayer or the user in cases of manual redemption

-Optional Fees:
+Optional fees:

-- **Gateway Operations** - the Gateway itself does not require gas fees to be paid by users, nor does it have token-priced metering
+- **Gateway operations** - the Gateway itself does not require gas fees to be paid by users, nor does it have token-priced metering
-- **Relayer Fee (Gateway to Cosmos)** - there are no relayer fees charged for transferring messages from the Gateway to Cosmos chains
+- **Relayer fee (Gateway to Cosmos)** - there are no relayer fees charged for transferring messages from the Gateway to Cosmos chains
-- **Destination Chain (Cosmos)** - IBC relayers cover costs on the destination chain within the Cosmos network
+- **Destination chain (Cosmos)** - IBC relayers cover costs on the destination chain within the Cosmos network